-- Suitable facilities are available to hold meetings - An annual schedule of meetings is prepared and additional meetings are organised if necessary - Meeting papers are distributed five working days prior to each meeting (to include standing orders).
-Meeting papers will usually be uploaded to the 'Knowledge Hub' portal for download by Pension Board members. - Draft minutes of meetings will normally be circulated within ten working days following each meeting
+- Suitable facilities are available to hold meetings; - An annual schedule of meetings is arranged and additional meetings may be organised if necessary; and - Papers will be distributed five working days prior to each meeting (to include standing orders).
+Papers will usually be uploaded to the 'Knowledge Hub' portal for download by Pension Board members. - Draft minutes of meetings will normally be circulated within ten working days following each meeting.

-2 The membership of the Pension Board will be managed to promote the retention of knowledge and experience: tenures to reflect good practice with respect to effective Pension Board succession planning.
+2 The membership of the Pension Board will be managed to promote the retention of knowledge & experience: tenures to reflect good practice with respect to effective Board succession planning.